 To avoid surprises, it’s a good idea to understand how credit card processing works and what actually happens behind the scenes.

-Why High-Risk Businesses Need a Different Setup
+Why High-Risk Businesses Need Merchant Account Alternatives

 If your business is labelled “high-risk,” don’t worry – you’re not alone.
 This label often applies to companies dealing with sensitive data, international payments, or industries prone to fraud or chargebacks.